TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- This might be important for not exposing tactical information
 	- Predict collisions with items only if they weren't just recently dropped by a remote player

+- test O3 with and without flto?
+	- Could save us much of the build times for production

 - Admin panel
 	- Editor-like server vars tweaker accessible by pressing ESC server-side
 		- will have to be commandized properly, just like editor setup's